Table of contents: Timing Belt Tensioner Mechanism ↓ Front camshaft sprocket ↓

 26. Remove the front bumper as described in Section 11.

-27. Remove both headlights (Section 12).
+27. Remove both front headlights (Section 12).

 31. Remove the auxiliary drive belt as described in Chapter 7.

-32. Remove thermoviscous fan assembly (Section 2).
+32. Remove the fan unit with the heat-viscous coupling (Section 2).

 37. Remove the camshaft cover as described in Chapter 8.